 • Minimum of High School Diploma or GED

-• Experience with recovery from Substance Use Disorders and/or Co-Occurring Disorders (substance misuse and mental health challenges); this experience may be personal or as a family member
+• Personal lived experience with recovery from Substance Use Disorders and/or Co-Occurring Disorders (substance misuse and mental health challenges) in a continuous manner for a minimum of 18 months

 • A demonstrated interest in working with youth, adolescents, and/or young adults with behavioral health challenges, as well as with their families

 • An understanding and acceptance that there are multiple pathways to recovery

 • An ability to commit to completing all Certificate Program requirements including 90 hours of classroom instruction and 100 hours of Field Placement Activities

 To be considered for the certificate program, students must complete an application and interview process, and be willing to commit to the entire program.
 If accepted through the competitive application process, students will be awarded full scholarship for the certificate program.
 Financial support for this program is provided by a Health Resource Services Administration (HRSA) grant from Behavioral Health Workforce Education and Training for Paraprofessionals.